aurcin/react-todo-list/README.md

-Todo list created by react
+Todo list created using react